 Vyšehrad Beer Garden

 Though it also has notable city views, what makes Vyšehrad Beer Garden (Na Hradbach) popular is its delicious selection of food.
 With a few guys from Bosnia behind the grill serving up a variety of meats and vegetables, you’ll want to make sure to come hungry!
 I couldn’t get enough of the stuffed mushrooms.
-So, order up a cold Gambrinus, Kozel, or Pilsner and some delicious grilled food and relax at one of Prague’s largest beer gardens.
+So, order up a cold Gambrinus, Kozel beer, or Pilsner beer and some delicious grilled food and relax at one of Prague’s largest beer gardens.

 And though we didn’t have time to visit, we’ve heard that Riegrovy Sady is another beer garden worth checking out.